samperay/aws-python/README.md

-# aws-python-scripts
+# aws-python
 Manage/Maintain AWS Cloud infra using Python.

-Boto shall be used as Amazon Web Services (AWS) SDK for this
+Boto shall be used as Amazon Web Services (AWS) SDK.